BeniaminBenhur/BeniaminBenhur/README.md

 Hi, I'm Ben.
 Data Analyst with expertise in cleaning, analyzing and visualizing data using MS Excel, Power BI,

 - Data analysis and reporting Excel
-- Developing dashboards on Tableau and Power BI
+- Developing dashboards using Tableau and Power BI